eightsmile/cfa/Portfolio.md

 #### Information Ratio - aggressiveness of active weights

-Active Return relative to a benchmark with volatiltiy of the active reutrn.
+Active Return relative to a benchmark with volatility of the active return.

+Active return per unit of active risk taken from its investment decisions 记得 要减 benchmark return

 $$IR = \frac{R_p - R_B}{\sigma_{R_p - R_B}}=\frac{R_A}{\sigma_A}=\frac{ActiveReturn}{ActiveRisks}$$